Download page Transaction Detection Rules.

 - Rule priority from highest to lowest.
 A priority of 0 is the lowest priority possible.

 - Creation date from oldest to newest.
+This is applicable to custom rules only.

 For example, consider an HTTP request that matches a priority 2 custom match rule and a priority 6 custom match rule.
 The agent applies the priority 6 rule.